Inca Trail Trek - Machu Picchu Picture

 How Do Inca Trail Permits Work?

 Inca Trail permits are required for all hikers who wish to hike the Inca Trail Peru.
-There are two main options; The classic 4-day Inca Trail to Machu Picchu, or the shorter 2-day Inca trail to Machu Picchu.
+There are two main options; The classic 4-day Inca Trail Trek or the shorter 2-day Inca trail.
 These permits are issued to regulate the number of visitors on the trail, protect the fragile ecosystem, and preserve the historical sites along the route.
 Here's what you need to know about these permits:

 Types of Inca Trail Permits: Which Treks to Machu Picchu need an Inca Trail Permit?